terraform-ibm-modules/terraform-ibm-cluster/README.md

 * vpc-openshift-cluster
 * classic-free-cluster

-And it also has the following modules to configure a already provisioned cluster in IBM Cloud Platform:
+And it also has the following modules to configure an already provisioned cluster in IBM Cloud Platform:

 * classic-cluster-worker-pool
 * vpc-cluster-worker-pool
 * add-ons
+* logdna
+* portworx
+* sysdig-monitor

 ## Compatibility